Make Sure Your Business Thrives After You Retire

 - Set a timetable.
 You may prefer a gradual transition, or it may make more sense for you to maintain control until you retire.

 If you sell to an outside buyer, legal assistance to protect your interests is vital.
 Mistakes in the terms of contracts can be disastrous.
-The attorneys at Bradley Devitt Haas & Watkins, P.C., have extensive experience in assisting with transactions, on behalf of buyers and sellers, for the sale or purchase of businesses.
+The attorneys at Bradley Devitt Haas & Watkins, P.C., have extensive experience in assisting with transactions, on behalf of buyers and sellers, for the sale or purchase of businesses or their assets.

 Making these important decisions can be difficult.
 Our attorneys provide practical, useful legal advice to help you make a plan that will put your business in a good position after you retire.
 You will also have a plan in place in case of a sudden illness or death.